michaelga0/Volume-Moderation-Prototype/README.md

 A Discord bot for real‑time audio moderation that detects when users speak too loudly.

+- Warn users with direct message when they speak too loudly
-- Perform moderation actions including warnings, mutes, timeouts, and kicks
+- Perform moderation actions including mutes, timeouts, and kicks
 - Automated moderation escalation based on repeat offenses
 - Customizable settings via slash commands - adjust thresholds or toggle certain moderation actions on and off